-Investments in equity instruments designated at FVTOCI are initially measured at fair value plus transaction costs.
+Investments in equity instruments designated at FVTOCI (Fair Value Through the statement of Other Comprehensive Income) are initially measured at fair value plus transaction costs.
 Subsequently, they are measured at fair value with gains and losses arising from changes in fair value recognised in other comprehensive income and accumulated in the investment revaluation reserve.
 The cumulative gain or loss will not be reclassified to profit or loss on disposal of the investments.
 Dividends on these investments in equity instruments are recognised in profit or loss when the Group's right to receive the dividends is established in accordance with IFRS 15 Revenue from Contracts with Customers, unless the dividends clearly represent a recovery of part of the cost of the investment.
-Dividends earned are recognised in profit or loss and are included in 'other income, net' (note 22).
+Dividends earned are recognised in profit or loss and are included in 'other income, net'.